xapple/forest_puller/NOTES.md

 * Collapse missing species into remaining.

-# TODO

-* Graph of species proportion in each country

-* Make a total of all EU countries.

-* Write up introduction and methods.

 * Possibly convert the m^3 into net CO2 emission in tons for faostat, ipcc, hpffre.
 Strategy for converting volume into tons of carbon:

   - See demand_to_dist in dist_maker